digitalfabrik/integreat-app/docs/08-cicd.md

 ### Android

 For an overview of the Fastlane lanes refer to the [auto-generated README](../android/fastlane/README.md#available-actions).
+These lanes are responsible for setting up the signing keys and building the Android app.

 ### iOS

 For an overview of the Fastlane lanes refer to the [auto-generated README](../ios/fastlane/README.md#available-actions).
+These lanes are responsible for setting up the certificates and building the iOS app as well as starting an iOS simulator.

 # Setup Certificates for iOS on Mac